KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

             suggestions: autocompleteContext.suggestions,
             locale: keyboardContext.locale,
             action: controller.insertAutocompleteSuggestion
         ).opacity(keyboardContext.prefersAutocomplete ?
-1 : 0)  // Still allocate height
+1 : 0)  // Still allocate height to make room for callouts
     }
 }
 ```

-Note that you should always add a toolbar (or any other view with a height of at least 50 points) above a keyboard that uses input and action callouts, since callouts can't render outside the keyboard extension frame.
-This is why just hide the view instead of removing it.
+The ``SystemKeyboard`` will however by default add an autocomplete toolbar above itself unless you explicitly tell it not to.